-The Director of Title IX and Compliance has sole discretion under the Sexual Misconduct, Relationship Violence and Stalking Policy to implement or lift an emergency removal and to determine the conditions and duration.
+The Title IX Director has sole discretion under the Sexual Misconduct, Relationship Violence and Stalking Policy to implement or stay an emergency removal and to determine the conditions and duration.
 Violation of an emergency removal under the Sexual Misconduct, Relationship Violence and Stalking Policy will be grounds for disciplinary action, which may result in expulsion or termination.